Sea Fisheries

 conveniently portable such that a set of 4 (4 mm, 5 mm,

-6 mm, and 8 mm) gauges may be carried by a fisheries officer during
+6 mm, and 8 mm) gauges may be carried by a fishery officer during

 vessel to vessel transfer at sea;